Jake1402/Tiny-GPTs/README.md

 - Allow the code to be ran purely through command lines rather than editing variables.

 #### References
-[Attention is all you need](https://arxiv.org/abs/1706.03762) The paper that propose the transformer.
+[Attention is all you need](https://arxiv.org/abs/1706.03762) The paper that propose the transformer.<br />
-[GPT Paper](https://cdn.openai.com/research-covers/language-unsupervised/language_understanding_paper.pdf) The paper that proposed GPT style models.
+[GPT Paper](https://cdn.openai.com/research-covers/language-unsupervised/language_understanding_paper.pdf) The paper that proposed GPT style models.<br />
-[LLMs are few shot learners](https://arxiv.org/abs/2005.14165) The paper showing scalability of GPTs [StatQuests transformer](https://www.youtube.com/watch?v=C9QSpl5nmrY) This video helped a lot, especially early on.
-Fantastic must watch.
+[LLMs are few shot learners](https://arxiv.org/abs/2005.14165) The paper showing scalability of GPTs<br />
+[StatQuests transformer](https://www.youtube.com/watch?v=C9QSpl5nmrY) This video helped a lot, especially early on.
+Fantastic must watch.<br />